Reference frames#

 Exercise

-Use SymPy ReferenceFrames to find an expression of the position relative to origin (base of the robot) of the end effector on the SCARA robot depicted below.
-Use \(\theta\) to denote the joint angles, \(d\) to denote link length and \(J3\) to denote the z-displacement.
+Use SymPy ReferenceFrames to find the position of the end effector of the SCARA robot shown below, relative to the robot base (origin).
+Use \(\theta\) for joint angles, \(d\) for link lengths, and \(J3\) for the z-displacement.

-Fig. 4 Mitsubishi Electric Automation, Inc. 500 Corporate Woods Pkwy - Vernon Hills, IL - 60061 - US, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons#
+Fig. 8 Mitsubishi Electric Automation, Inc. 500 Corporate Woods Pkwy - Vernon Hills, IL - 60061 - US, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons#

 Solution